gianca10086/Ai-biases-Ofqual-algorithm-/README.md

         set(dt_2019['URN'].unique())
      )

-# Use 2019 data as the test data (as 2020 results are unvailable)
+# Use 2019 data as the test data (as 2020 results are unavailable)

     dt_test = dt_2019